On leveraging constrained smooth additive regression models for global optimization: Preliminary concepts

 \subsection{Shape-constrained smooth univariate regression model}

 In many real-world applications, there is often a need to estimate regression models that not only fit the data well, but also follow certain expected patterns, such as in terms of their shape or sign.
-Shape-constrained regression helps with this by enforcing these properties during estimation, ensuring that the result aligns with theoretical or domain knowledge expectations.
+Shape-constrained regression helps with this by enforcing these properties during estimation, ensuring that the result aligns with theoretical or expert knowledge expectations.
 Some authors address this challenge with sum of squares estimators \citep{curmei2025shape}.
-In this work, we adapt the approach developed by \cite{Navarro2023AMC} to impose shape constraints in the function $S$ given by~\eqref{eq:preliminaries:f_univariate_estimation} that approximates $f$ in the regression model~\eqref{eq:preliminaries:univariate_model} as described in Section~ \ref{sec:preliminaries:univariate_regression}.
+In this work, we adapt the approach developed by \cite{Navarro2023AMC} to impose shape constraints in the function $S$ given by~\eqref{eq:preliminaries:f_univariate_estimation} that approximates $f$ in the regression model~\eqref{eq:preliminaries:univariate_model} as described in Section~\ref{sec:preliminaries:univariate_regression}.

-In the following, we explain how to impose bound constraints, that is, restricting the curve $S$ to lie within a specified lower and upper bound across its entire domain $[x_1,x_n]$.
-Notice that monotonicity or convexity shape constraints can also be easily imposed by requiring the first or second derivatives of $S$ to satisfy sign constraints.
+In the following, we explain how to impose bound constraints, i.e., restricting the curve $S$ to lie within a specified lower and upper bound across its entire domain $[x_1,x_n]$.
+Notice that monotonicity or curvature shape constraints can also be easily imposed by requiring the first or second derivatives of $S$ to satisfy sign constraints.
 Since $S$ is modeled as a smooth piecewise polynomial function, its derivatives are readily available, making it easy to impose such constraints.
 In addition, these different shape requirements can be combined by adding the corresponding set of constraints to the resulting problem.

-Suppose that it is known from domain knowledge that the response variable $Y$ in the regression model in~\eqref{eq:preliminaries:univariate_model} lies within a fixed interval $[L,U]$, for some $L,U \in \mathbb{R}$ with $L<U$, in the observed domain $[x_1,x_n]$ of the covariate $X$.
+Suppose that it is known from expert knowledge that the response variable $Y$ in the regression model in~\eqref{eq:preliminaries:univariate_model} lies within a fixed interval $[L,U]$, for some $L,U \in \mathbb{R}$ with $L<U$, in the observed domain $[x_1,x_n]$ of the covariate $X$.
 Therefore, to remain true to this prior knowledge, the regression model must also satisfy these bounds.
 That is,